-The performance evaluation of the prediction model was created on the following statistical criteria: the coefficient of determination (R²), which measures how well a regression line estimates real data points; the Residual Prediction Deviation (RPD), which evaluates the quality of a validation; and the Root Mean Square Error of the prediction (RMSEP), which assesses the accuracy of the model.
-These parameters evaluate the performance quality of the soil spectroscopy model (Vicsarra et al., 2006).
+After prediction of the remaining SOC samples values, a set of statistical parameters was applied to assess the accuracy of the results such as: the coefficient of determination (R²), which measures how well a regression line estimates real data points; the Residual Prediction Deviation (RPD), which evaluates the quality of a validation; and the Root Mean Square Error of the prediction (RMSEP), which assesses the accuracy of the model.
+These parameters evaluate the performance quality of the soil spectroscopy model (Rossel et al., 2006).

+A script for running various steps was made in RSudio in order to generate the soil spectral library.

 2.2.4.
 Statistical analysis

 Regarding soil spectral library analysis, the partial least squares regression (PLS regression) was used in RStudio to validate the spectral prediction model while assessing the coefficient of determination (R2), residual prediction deviation (RPD), and root mean square error of the prediction (RMSEP).

-Variables for each sample were computed using analysis of variance (ANOVA) in order to determine which factors significantly affect (sig. <0.05) the SOC variation.
-The statistical investigation was performed using SPSS software.
-Results were presented in histograms using excel.
+After generating soil spectral library, a test of normality based on Sullivan and Verhoosel (2013), was carried out in order to check the normality distribution of the data.

+The Statistical Package for the Social Sciences (SPSS 20.0) software was used in order to compare the averages obtained under the different factors.
+The variance analyses and the multiple comparisons (MANOVA test) has been achieved to determine the effect of the different factors (land use, slope and aspect) on the variation of the SOC.
+Results are significant when p< 0.05.
+The interaction effect between the factors was tested by the technique of split file.
+In fact, the results were grouped according to the land use factor and the effect of the slope and aspect were tested in each land use value.

+Results were presented in histograms using Excel XLSTAT.
 We then assessed the variation of SOC under the different selected factors.

 3. Results